untoldengine/UntoldEngine/README.md

 The fastest way to experience Untold Engine is to run the demo project.

+> **Recommendation:** Use the latest stable release instead of the `develop`
+> branch.
+The `develop` branch is the bleeding-edge version of Untold Engine and
+> is updated frequently, so it may contain unstable changes or regressions.

 Clone the repository and launch the demo:

 ```bash